Top 75 Best Manly Hobbies For Men

 Like American Pickers, you can spend a free hour or two every week browsing the flea markets and antique shops.
 With a bit of study about maker’s marks and unique features of the Real McCoy, you’ll learn to identify authentic antiques and treasures from cheap junk.
 You’ll also expand your knowledge of contextual history, which is never a bad thing and makes for great conversation.

 Dive in and ink up, Gentlemen.
-As well, study the artistry behind the art.
+See the best tattoo ideas here for some inspiration.
+As well as getting inked yourself, study the artistry behind the art.
 Learning the technique can even go as far as apprenticing yourself to an artist, should you find that you have a passion for creation of this sort.
 It will also enhance your eye for form, color, and imagery.

 This is the art of the self.
 As well as enhancing your physical health and appearance, you’ll give an enormous boost to your self-esteem, because bodybuilding goes beyond lifting weights.
 It incorporates nutrition, concepts of balance and proportion, planning and pacing yourself, and goal setting.
-Whether you go for the buff look or not, this is a worthy hobby for any man, because you’ll stand straighter and go after what you really want in life with greater efficacy.
+Whether you go for the buff look or not, this is one of the best hobbies for men, because you’ll stand straighter and go after what you really want in life with greater efficacy.

 13. Rock Sports